distribution/distribution/doc/spec/api.md

 After this request is issued, the upload uuid will no longer be valid and the registry server will dump all intermediate data.
-While uploads will time out if not completed, clients should issue this request if they encounter a fatal error but still have the ability to issue an http request.
+While uploads will time out if not completed, clients should issue this request if they encounter a fatal error but still have the ability to issue an HTTP request.

 ##### Errors